 The full-size 7-Series sedan is the largest and most luxurious model in BMW's lineup.
 Turbocharged engines with six, eight or twelve cylinders are available, as is all-wheel-drive and an extended-wheelbase variant.
 While the previous-generation 7-Series ushered in the controversial Bangle era of BMW styling, the latest model takes a much more conservative (and arguably elegant) approach while continuing to offer responsive driving dynamics along with an updated version of the automaker's iDrive infotainment system.

-BMW has given the 7-Series a mid-cycle refresh for the latest model year.
-Enhanced powertrains, an upgraded infotainment system and a heavily revised ActiveHybrid7 model are among the most significant updates for the new sedan.
+BMW gave the 7-Series a mid-cycle refresh for the previous model year.
+Enhanced powertrains, an upgraded infotainment system and a heavily revised ActiveHybrid 7 model were among the most significant updates for the sedan.

-Outside, the styling changes are decidedly subtle.
+Outside, the styling changes of the updated 7-Series are decidedly subtle.
 The twin kidney grilles, which each feature nine slats in place of the previous 12, are now encased in larger chrome surrounds.
-The headlight design has also been tweaked, with adaptive LED units now on the options list.
-The full-width air intake in the lower front fascia has also been redesigned and incorporates new fog lamps and chrome strips along its outer sections.
+The headlight design was tweaked, with adaptive LED units now on the options list.
+The full-width air intake in the lower front fascia was also redesigned and incorporates new fog lamps and chrome strips along its outer sections.

-The navigation system was revised with crisper graphics and new 3D elements, but the big news is an enhanced voice recognition system that allows the driver to dictate and send emails without removing his or her hands from the wheel.
+The navigation system was recently revised with crisper graphics and new 3D elements, and BMW has added an enhanced voice recognition system that allows the driver to dictate and send emails without removing his or her hands from the wheel.

-The 7-Series can be had with three separate powertrains, each designated by a unique model name.
-All but the top-spec 760Li have received significant upgrades for the latest model year.
+The 7-Series can be had with three separate powertrains, each designated by a unique model name

 Though its size and weight prevent it from cornering with the zeal of a 3-Series, the 7-Series still provides accurate steering along with a good tradeoff between ride comfort and handling.